Types of poetry to try in 2025

 Generally speaking, poetry is a form of literary expression that uses language to evoke emotions and convey meaning through the use of various techniques such as rhythm, meter, imagery, and metaphor.
 It is often characterized by its heightened and condensed language, carefully chosen words, and the arrangement of lines and stanzas.
 Often – but not always.

-Here are some ways poets have defined their crafts over the years:
+Here are some ways poets have defined their poetry over the years:

 Poetry is language at its most distilled and most powerful. —Rita Dove